 Well, here we are on the slippery slope of a debate on germs.
 Do we sterilize the world around us to keep our immune systems humming along?
 Or, do we believe that some germs are necessary in the sense that they keep our bodies healthy(2)?.
 If you need a refresher on the topic, here’s a great article from the New York Times earlier this year that provides a nice overview of all the bacteria already in you.

 So, where does this leave us?
+Should you wipe down gym equipment or does it not even matter?
 We know that the gym is a nice warm place with hard surfaces for bacteria, viruses, and fungi to survive.
 As discussed above, it’s becoming clear that we can’t expect antibacterial wipes to completely sterilize every piece of equipment we may want to use for our workouts.
 Plus, the contact time is probably shorter than needed to adequately clean a surface.

 Nevertheless, it’s a smart idea to use whatever wipes are available to you to wipe down gym equipment.
 It’ll certainly be cleaner than if you hadn’t wiped it down.
 Also, when choosing a gym, ask about their cleaning schedule.
 Do they clean daily?
 They should.
 Walk around the gym floor and yoga room and check to make sure things look as though they are maintained.